'Very close to a deal with India...we're in negotiation: US President Trump - www.lokmattimes.com

 "Very close to a deal with India...we're in negotiation: US President Trump

-Washington DC [US], July 17 : US President Donald Trump on Wednesday hinted at reaching a new trade deal ...
+Washington DC [US], July 17 : US President Donald Trump on Wednesday (local time)hinted at reaching a new trade ...

-Washington DC [US], July 17 : US President Donald Trump on Wednesday hinted at reaching a new trade deal with India soon.
+Washington DC [US], July 17 : US President Donald Trump on Wednesday (local time)hinted at reaching a new trade deal with India soon.
 While adding "maybe", he said that currently the US is in negotiations with India.

 Trump, while speaking to reporters during a bilateral meeting with Bahrain's Crown Prince Salman bin Hamad bin Isa Al Khalifa, emphasised that August 1 will be a significant day, when a lot of money will come into his country.